-The hemp boon is just getting underway in America.
+The hemp boom is just getting underway in America.
 Time for a career change?

 If you’re a cannabis enthusiast, then you’ve been carefully watching the rise of hemp.
 What is most interesting about this legislative and agricultural change in America, is the immense number of jobs it is creating.

-Hemp is a term used to describe cannabis harvested for industrial use.
+Hemp is the term for industrial use cannabis.
 Hemp can produce food, clothing, paper, body care products such as soap and shampoo, as well as housing material.
 The list goes on.
 It was the catalyst for many of humankind’s earliest inventions and has a long history in many cultures.

 Both hemp and cannabis can be rich in CBD.
 Most people associate cannabis with the flower/bud smoked by patients and adult consumers.
 The term, however, applies to both hemp and its psychoactive cousin.